skip navigation

 When does recreation soccer typically happen?

 Our recreation program takes place in the Spring and Fall.
 Each session lasts 6 weeks.
-Our Spring program starts May 11 and ends June 15.

 Is there a game the first Saturday of recreation?

 The first Saturday of recreation is a practice and may or may not include a scrimmage.
+Kindergarten and first grade will start the Spring season on May 14.
+Pre-K, second, and third/fourth grade will start the Spring season on May 17.

 Is there a refund policy?